Exciting Update on Book Launch!

 - Stay hydrated.
 Our organs, tissues, discs and cartilages are 60-80% water and we require adequate water for normal functioning of our cells and detox organs.
 Dehydration contributes to pain and stiffness.

 - Sleep, Rest, Relax.
 Seems easy enough but for many who find themselves in the midst of challenges, or experiencing pain, it is far from easy.
 Sleep is restorative to the body and reduces pain.
 You have to move your nervous system away from ‘fight or flight’ or the state of sympathetic dominance, toward the parasympathetic state of ‘rest, repair, and digest’.
+If you want to feel your best, you MUST make sleep and relaxation a priority!
 For starters, turn off all electronic devices at least 1 hour before bed.
 Stop watching the news, which is designed to hijack your fear brain and cause rumination and anxiety.
 Create a space that is conducive to sleep and relaxation.
 Use your favorite music track, nature sounds, essential oils, a cool, dark atmosphere, a weighted blanket, centering meditation and/or prayer or a warm bath of Epsom salts.
 Find something that is most comforting for you, that promotes peace and tranquility.